-My first book, The Dance that Makes You Vanish: Cultural Reconstruction in Post Genocide Indonesia (March 1, 2013, Univ of MN Press), juxtaposes analysis of government-enforced cultural policy with memories of my years as an Indonesian state dancer; one who, unbeknownst to the authorities, came from a family of accused communists.
+My first book, The Dance that Makes You Vanish: Cultural Reconstruction in Post Genocide Indonesia (March 1, 2013, Univ of MN Press), theorized global corporeal commodification through genocide.
 In the brief period from late 1965 to early 1966, approximately 1 million Indonesians––including a large percentage of the country’s left-leaning musicians, dancers, and artists––were killed, arrested, or disappeared as then-general Suharto took control of the nation, implanting his “New Order“ regime, which would rule for the next thirty years.
 Looking back on the New Order from the context of the present, I expose the highly complex relationships between artistic traditions, local dancing bodies, and the Indonesian state since 1965.
 I interrogate the ways in which female dancers have been dealt with by the state: vilified, punished, and made to disappear, then replaced with new, idealized, state-aligned bodies.
 In my analysis, dancing bodies seeking to challenge prevailing paradigms of historical memory must constantly navigate the paradox of speaking through the aestheticized, ideological language of the politically and economically dominant in order to mobilize the interests of the local or the suppressed.

-In my current scholarship, I expand the scope of my work on the effects of Politics of the "international" and globalization to examine local aesthetic engagement with the contemporary paradigms of international law arising from the specific political and ethical concerns of the Neoliberal.
-Here, I explore the ways in which questions of aesthetic consumption (the rights and obligations to practice, preserve, and protect arts as “intangible“ aesthetic “property“) negate, reproduce, and potentially reformulate the ideas of diaspora, nationalism, multiculturalism, and cultural translation.
-In the process I engage the ever-more critical issue of the growing limitations on the rights and “ownership“ claimed by participants and cultural inheritors with regard to local dance forms.
+In my current scholarship, I expand the scope of my work on the effects of Politics of the "international" and globalization to examine "local" aesthetic engagement with the contemporary paradigms of international law arising from the specific political and ethical concerns of the Neoliberal.
+Here, I explore the ways in which questions of aesthetic consumption (the rights and obligations to practice, preserve, and protect arts as “intangible“ aesthetic “property“) negate, reproduce, and potentially reformulate the ideas of citizenship, nationalism, multiculturalism, and cultural translation.
+In the process I engage the ever-more critical issue of the growing limitations on the rights and “ownership“ claimed by participants and cultural inheritors with regard to laesthetic practice and gender politics.

-Focusing on dancing and the specific site that capture the idea of displacement through dispossession, this research bridges my interest to look at the community of color of the US and former colonized spaces.
+Focusing on aesthetic and the specific site that capture the idea of displacement through machine of dispossession, this research bridges my interest to look at the community of color of the US and former colonized spaces.